 You can use the

-candidate-4.9 channel to upgrade from a previous minor version of OKD.
+candidate-4.9 channel to update from a previous minor version of OKD.

 Release candidates differ from the nightly builds.
 Nightly builds are available for early access to features, but updating to or from nightly builds is neither recommended nor supported.
 Nightly builds are not available in any upgrade channel.
 You can reference the OKD release statuses for more build information.